Plixe/CreeperDust/README.md

 After downloaded the `CreeperDust-STATUS-x.x.jar`, put it in the `plugins` folder of you server's directory.
 Then you can start your server !

-## Errors and bugs
-If you found any errors or bugs you can open a ticket [here](https://github.com/Plixe/CreeperDust/issues).
-May sure to give the server you use (Spigot, Bukkit, Paper...) and used version.

 ## Commands
 The main command is `/creeperdust` but you can use `/cdust` too.